FaazaLidahBuaya/Gaoleh-Indonesia-horror/README.md

 **Gaoleh** is an atmospheric horror game developed in Unity.

-*depending on what story you choose, you will get the consequences and get an ending*
+*depending on what story you choose, you will get the consequences and get an ending.
+Your task here is to collect all the “document outputs”*

 ## 🩸 Key Features